LEAN-96/RAG-Demystified/README.md

 <br> Parametric knowledge = Knowledge thats implictly stored in the weights of the neural network (BART-large) </br>

 <br> Non-Parametric knowledge = FAISS Vector Index, consisting of 22 million * 100 encoded words chunks from wikipedia </br>

+[BERT](https://arxiv.org/pdf/1810.04805), short for “Bidirectional Encoder Representations from Transformers,” is a transformer-based language model trained with massive datasets to understand languages like humans do.
+Like Word2Vec, BERT can create word embeddings from input data it was trained with.
+Additionally, BERT can differentiate contextual meanings of words when applied to different phrases.
+Therfore, it understands words not just on their own but in the context they’re used in.
+For example, BERT creates different embeddings for ‘play’ as in “I went to a play” and “I like to play.”
+This makes it better than models like Word2Vec, which don’t consider the words around them.
+Plus, BERT can handle the position of words really well, which is important.

 Sources: